 On the one hand, I recognize that recreating stereotypes, far from safe, is inherently risky.

 On the other, if you read the issue of the Gatehouse Gazette in question, I don’t think anything other than my editorial can be considered offensive.
 Marcus Rauchfuß contributed a wonderful essay about the themes Meiji Japan gave to the world.
 Hilde Heyvaert explored mixing Eastern and Western fashions.
 Sean “Sigurjón Njálsson” Schönherr wrote about the influence of Japanese cinema.
-None of these features committed any of the sins the critics of Victorientalism accuse it of.
+None of these features committed the sins the critics of Victorientalism accuse it of.

-Another, and more charitable, explanation is that those arguing against Victorientalism were successful and the reason there isn’t more offensive steampunk content is that they persuaded steampunks not to make it.
+Another, and more charitable, explanation is that those arguing against Victorientalism were successful and the reason there isn’t more offensive steampunk is that they persuaded steampunks not to make it.

 Either way — I don’t think we’re doing so bad.
 Hopefully more people’s thinking has evolved the way mine has.